chrispahm/geos-wasm/docs/functions/geos.GEOSGetInteriorRingN.md

 ## geos.GEOSGetInteriorRingN ⇒ <code>number</code> ⏏
 Returns the Nth interior ring of a polygon geometry.
+Note: Returned object is a pointer to internal storage: it must NOT be destroyed directly.

 **Kind**: Exported member
 **Returns**: <code>number</code> - - The interior ring geometry, or null if an error occurred or the index is out of range.